12. The on-site inspection

 - ensure that Ofsted holds the correct details on the inspection database, including email address and contact telephone numbers for the agency

-- arrange the approximate time that verbal feedback at the end of the inspection will be given and who is to receive this; feedback normally be given to the registered manager or senior member of staff present and the responsible individual; additional senior staff linked to the agency may also attend at the discretion of the inspector if agreed in advance
+- arrange the approximate time that verbal feedback at the end of the inspection will be given and who is to receive this; feedback is normally given to the registered manager or individual registered provider.
+A senior member of staff linked to the agency may also attend at the discretion of the inspector if agreed in advance

 12.2 Case tracking and sampling